CorLont/CryptoSmartTraderv2/replit.md

 # Overview
-CryptoSmartTrader V2 is an institutional-grade multi-agent cryptocurrency trading intelligence system designed to achieve superior financial returns and stability in volatile markets.
-It leverages advanced quantitative strategies, real-time market analysis, deep learning, sentiment analysis, technical analysis, robust backtesting, and automated trade execution.
-The system prioritizes high data integrity, advanced risk management, and comprehensive observability to minimize risk and maximize returns, aiming for consistent, superior financial performance.
+CryptoSmartTrader V2 is an institutional-grade multi-agent cryptocurrency trading intelligence system designed for superior financial returns and stability in volatile markets.
+It achieves this through advanced quantitative strategies, real-time market analysis, deep learning, sentiment analysis, technical analysis, robust backtesting, and automated trade execution.
+The system emphasizes high data integrity, advanced risk management, and comprehensive observability to minimize risk and maximize returns, aiming for consistent, superior financial performance.
+The business vision is to achieve a 500% return goal.

 # User Preferences
 Preferred communication style: Simple, everyday language.